LevonDem/PAIRADISE-1/README.md

 ### Examples:
 The input format for the dataframe required by PAIRADISE should be in the following format:
 Each row of the dataframe corresponds to a different alternative splicing event.
-The dataframe should have 7 columns, arranged as follows: j
+The dataframe should have 7 columns, arranged as follows:

 1. Column 1 contains the ID of the exons/events. &nbsp;
 2. Column 2 contains counts of isoform 1 corresponding to the first group.&nbsp;
 3. Column 3 contains counts of isoform 2 corresponding to the first group.&nbsp;